 Most articles simply list these rates and stop.
 But there is a specific scenario that catches many directors out: when dividend income pushes your total income across a tax band boundary, it does not just increase the tax on those dividends.
 It also reduces or eliminates your Personal Savings Allowance (PSA).
 That means you pay more tax on your savings interest too.

 This article models exactly how that works, with real numbers for 2025/26.
-We are ICAEW qualified accountants at Holloway Davies, and we see this every tax season.
+We are specialist accountants at Holloway Davies, and we see this every tax season.
 If you take dividends from your limited company and also earn bank or building society interest, read this carefully.

 Dividend Tax Rates 2025/26: The Core Numbers